Spatio-temporal model via Locally Adaptive Regression Splines: Additional numerical results

-A plausible explanation for the findings in {\bf{Scenario $5_{\text{sup}}$}} is rooted in the dependence of the covariates.
-While the RF algorithm typically harnesses the power of diverse decision trees, the increased covariate dependence diminishes this diversity.
-As a result, the trees become more homogenous and lean towards these dependencies, weakening the capability of generalizing RF.
-This predisposes the model to overfitting, making it less efficient.
+A reasonable explanation for the results observed in {\bf{Scenario $5_{\text{sup}}$}} stems from the interdependency among the covariates.
+The RF algorithm normally uses a mix of different decision trees, but when the covariates are more dependent on each other, this mix is not as varied.
+Consequently, the trees grow more similar and biased towards these interdependencies, which weakens the ability of RF to apply its rules broadly.
+This tendency makes the model more prone to overfitting, thus reducing its effectiveness.

-Transitioning to {\bf{Scenario $6_{\text{sup}}$}}, the intensified interdependencies among covariates place considerable strain on the ability of MARS to pinpoint genuine interactions.
-Such intertwined covariate relationships can steer MARS towards identifying spurious associations, potentially undermining its intrinsic capability.
-Additionally, the infusion of augmented spatial noise further exacerbates the modeling complexity.
-This type of noise inherently introduces periodic fluctuations to the dataset, complicating the task of differentiating true data trends from these superimposed oscillations.
+Moving to {\bf{Scenario $6_{\text{sup}}$}}, the stronger connections between covariates significantly challenge the ability of MARS to detect real interactions.
+These complex relationships among covariates might lead MARS to recognize false associations, thus weakening its natural strength.
+Moreover, the addition of increased spatial noise adds to the complexity of modeling.
+This type of noise inherently introduces periodic fluctuations to the dataset, complicating the task of differentiating true data trends from these added waves.